opengisch/QField-docs/documentation/how-to/projects.en.md

 favorites, long click on the entry in the favorites list.

 ## Retrieve modified projects and datasets
-:material-desktop-mac:{ .device-icon } Desktop preparation
+:material-monitor: Desktop preparation

 Imported projects and datasets can be accessed directly using a USB cable.
 The location on storage is displayed in the top navigation bar when opening a local file.

 On most devices plugged into a computer via USB cable connection, the path will be `<drive>:/Android/data/ch.opengis.qfield/files/` where you will find both the "Imported Datasets" and "Imported Projects" folders within which your edited content will be located.

 ### Send to
-:material-tablet-android:{ .device-icon } Fieldwork
+:material-tablet: Fieldwork

 You can share and send the datasets straight from QField using Android APIs.
 This allows for the sending of edited datasets directly to third party apps (Gmail, Drive, Dropbox, Nextcloud, your favourite messenger app, etc.).